StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/4) One-Way ANOVA.md

 You want to examine if the type of support system (family, friends, professional counseling) influence the mental health outcomes of LGBTQIA individuals, and if there are significant differences in mental health scores among these groups.

 Your independent variable is the type of support system (family, friends, professional counseling), and you categorize individuals into groups based on the level of support they receive.
 The aim is to investigate potential differences in mental health scores among LGBTQIA individuals based on the type of support they have.
-The null hypothesis (H0) asserts that there is no substantial difference among group means.
+The null hypothesis (H0) states that there is no substantial difference among group means.

-The alternative hypothesis (Ha) is that at least one group significantly deviates from the overall mean of the dependent variable (mental health scores).
+The alternative hypothesis (Ha) states that there is substantial difference among group means.

 # When should you use a One-Way ANOVA?

 Utilize a one-way ANOVA when you have data related to one categorical independent variable and one quantitative dependent variable.
 The independent variable should encompass a minimum of three levels, which represents distinct groups or categories.

-ANOVA aids in discerning whether the dependent variable exhibits variations based on the levels of the independent variable.
+ANOVA helps in discerning whether the dependent variable exhibits variations based on the levels of the independent variable.

-If you only want to compare two groups, use a t test instead.
+If you only want to compare two groups, use a t-test instead.

 The ANOVA test assumes that your data: